-Romeo and Juliet, the classic play by William Shakespeare, is about two “star-crossed” lovers from rival families who end up falling in love.
+William Shakespeare's classic play, Romeo and Juliet, is about two “star-crossed” lovers from rival families who end up falling in love.
 In the climax of the story, Romeo mistakenly thinks Juliet has died and decides to drink poison to end his own life.
 As he’s dying, Juliet wakes up and when he finally dies, she decides to take her own life as well.

 The denouement begins just after the couple’s death, starting from their discovery by their families and Friar Laurence.
 Only one scene long, it begins with a monologue from Friar Laurence, includes a reconciliation between the two families, and ends with a final monologue from the Prince.

 Ready Player One, the bestseller by Ernest Cline, is about an orphaned teen who enters a competition designed by a virtual reality maverick named Halliday to win full control of the O.A.S.I.S., the virtual world he’s created, as well as Halliday’s vast fortune.